3 ecommerce tips that will boost your conversion

 Now it's manageable to target content to a clear audience where both pains and gains for each segment are identified.

-Tip 2) Highlight your search function and create clear contrast
+Tip 2) Highlight your search function and create a clear contrast

 The search function is the source of a large part of the turnover for many webshops.
 The search simply minimises the need for clicks for the users, which reduces the dropout rate and increases the conversion rate.